Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Theoretical Results

-where $c_0>0$ is an absolute constant. \end{theorem} In Theorem~\ref{thm:F}, the columns of factor loadings $\bG_m$ can be determined up to a sign which is common in matrix singular value decomposition.
-Finally, we investigate the estimation error for the covariate-independent components. \begin{theorem} (Covariate-independent loadings) Suppose the conditions of Theorem~\ref{thm:F} hold.
-Then, for all $m\in[M]$, the following bounds hold with probability at least $1-e^{-c_1I_1}-13e^{-c_0(J_1\vee \alpha)}$,
+Finally, we bound the estimation error for the covariate-independent components. \begin{theorem}[Covariate-independent loadings] Suppose the conditions of Theorem~\ref{thm:F} hold under model (\ref{eqn:tucker-covari-3}).
+Then, for all $m=1,2,3$, it holds with probability at least $1-50I_1^{-2}$ that

-where $\bS_m$ is defined as in Theorem~\ref{thm:F} and $c_0,c_1>0$ are absolute constants. \end{theorem} Theorem~\ref{thm:Gamma} implies a great advantage of STEFA.
-It shows that when the covariate exists, it not only benefits the estimation for the covariate-relevant component but also improves the SNR condition required for estimating the covariate-dependent component $\bGamma_m$.
-Indeed, Theorem~\ref{thm:Gamma} suggests that a SNR condition $\sqrt{I_1I_2I_3}\lambda_{\min}\gg (J_1J_2J_3)^{1/4}$ suffices to estimate the covariante-dpendent component, which can be significantly smaller than the typical condition in tensor PCA model \citep{zhang2018tensor, xia2019sup, richard2014statistical} that requires $\sqrt{I_1I_2I_3}\lambda_{\min}\gg (I_1I_2I_3)^{1/4}$.
-We remark that Theorem~\ref{thm:F} implies the existing results \citep{zhang2018tensor} if there are no covariates in which case one can choose $J_m=I_m$.